Perception And Visual Cognition_Psych Studies PSYCH3025

 • explain general principles of visual perception and how perception, cognition and action are linked together, in the context of both classical and contemporary theories of perception

-• describe and critically evaluate problems, theories and the neuroscientific underpinning of binocular vision and stereopsis; motion-in-depth processing, eye movement control, visual perceptual learning and visual memory.
+• describe and evaluate problems, theories and the neuroscientific underpinning of binocular vision and stereopsis; motion-in-depth processing, eye movement control, visual perceptual learning and visual memory.

 • describe the theoretical importance of embodied cognition and its potential role in the planning of movements;